 Take a quiz

 Now that you have watched the video about the trachea, test your knowledge and check your current progress by taking our quiz!

 Was that quiz too easy for you?
 No worries, we’ve got you covered!
 With our custom quiz about the respiratory system, you can choose your own topics and structures.

-Now you can observe each feature of the trachea in more detail with our image gallery:
+Now you can observe each feature of the trachea in more detail in the image gallery below.